Second Class Citizen (novel)

-Plot summary
+Plot

-Adah is a black Nigerian girl from the Ibo part of that country.
+Adah is a black Nigerian girl from the Igbo part of that country.
 She is from Ibuza and lives in Lagos.
 She dreams of moving to the United Kingdom.
 After her father dies, Adah is sent to live with her uncle's family.
 She goes to school in Nigeria and is employed working for the American consulate as a library clerk.
 The compensation from the job is enough to make her a desirable bride for Francis.

 Francis travels to the United Kingdom with the help of Adah to study accountancy.
 She is the breadwinner of her family and her husband's family.
 Adah convinces her husband's family that she and the children also belong in the UK.
 Francis believes they are second-class residents in the United Kingdom as they are not citizens of the country.
 Adah finds employment working for another library and pays for their expenses, while also providing primary care for their children.

 Shortly after the birth of her fourth child, Adah writes a book based on her life.
 She shows it to some of her friends at the library, who encourage her and advise her to show it to a publisher.
 But when she also shows the manuscript to Francis, he throws the book into a fire.
 This enrages Adah, who fights back by leaving him and taking the children with her.

 However, Francis seeks them out at their new place and beats Adah mercilessly in an attempt to bring her back home, despite her being heavily pregnant with their fifth child.
 Adah responds by seeking legal intervention.
 Francis is instructed by the court to stay away from them and is ordered to pay child support, to which he responds that he does not care if the children were put up for adoption.
 This further infuriates Adah, who declares to the court that the children are hers and she would never let them down as long as she lives.

 The book ends with Adah and her children leaving the court victorious.
 On their way out, Adah runs into an old friend of hers from Nigeria, who pays for her taxi cab back home.